-The following books are the remnant of those generously donated by Roger Veall, who has had to quit his botanical activities.
+The following books are the remnant of those generously donated by the late Roger Veall.
 Proceeds of sales will be shared between the Woodland Trust and the Hampshire and Isle of Wight Wildlife Trust.
 They are close to 'As New' except for a few marginalia.